Glossary of card game terms

 The following is a glossary of terms used in card games.
-Besides the terms listed here, there are thousands of common and uncommon slang terms.
-Terms in this glossary should not be game-specific (e.g. specific to Bridge, Hearts, Poker or Rummy), but apply to a wide range of card games.
+Besides the terms listed here, there are thousands of other common and uncommon slang terms.
+Terms in this glossary are not game-specific (e.g. specific to bridge, hearts, poker or rummy), but apply to a wide range of card games played with non-proprietary packs.
+It should not include terms solely related to casino or banking games.
 For glossaries that relate primarily to one game or family of similar games, see Game-specific glossaries.